 There is no requirement for you to use the same provider to deliver both Stage 1 and 2 of your ILO.
 If you want, you might choose to do Stage 1 without a provider, however, but we strongly encourage that the provider of Stage 2 is involved in the preparation of the Service Proposal Form .

 Who can help explore and design an ILO (Stage 1)?

-- a family member, friend or advocate
+- your family or friends

 - a capacity building or advocacy organisation.